fnipo/fnipo.github.io/docs/_posts/2022-06-07-consistency-with-microservices.md

     E --> F("Return HTTP 201 \n #40;End#41;")
 ```

-What if the Email platform is down at step 5?
+> What if the Email platform is down at step 5?

-The workflow created the ReportRequest record on the database, and now any attempt to retry the request will execute up to step 3
+The workflow created the ReportRequest record on the database, and now any attempt to retry the request will execute up to step 3.

 Typically there is a database writing step that marks the workflow as completed (step 4), together with an idempotency guard (step 2) to suppress duplicated side effects.

-When retrying on a request that is marked as completed, your service has no way to distinguish between the scenario where the client is sending a duplicated request or the scenario where the client is retrying a partially executed request that failed after the workflow was marked as completed.
+After a request is marked as completed, the service has no way to distinguish between the scenario where the client is sending a duplicated request or the scenario where the client is retrying a partially executed request.

 In summary, in the best-case scenario step 5 successfully sends the Email request once, otherwise, the Email request is lost forever.

 This is an at-most-once guarantee.
 This model is applied to non-critical communication that presents low business impact if it is never sent.

-This is not applicable for critical communication that triggers a chain of processings or [Saga][saga] on other services.
+This isn't suitable for critical communication that triggers a chain of processing on other services.
-If the message is lost forever, downstream services will never be able to pick it up and continue the chain of processing.
+If the message is lost forever, downstream services will never be able to pick it up and continue processing.

 # At-least-once delivery

-Imagine an Order creation service that produces an OrderCreated message to trigger workflows downstream for Handling payments, Reserving inventory, Producing reports, etc...
+Imagine an Order creation service that produces an OrderCreated message to trigger workflows downstream for handling payments, reserving inventory, producing reports, etc.

 The steps of this workflow are:
-1. The frontend calls the Order API passing on the Order payload
+1. The client calls the Order API passing on the Order payload
 2. The API validates if that OrderId is already created
 3. If yes, it returns an HTTP 409 code to signal the Id provided has already been taken by an existing resource
 4. If not, it produces an OrderCreated message to a topic